valentinvogt/npde-summary/chapters/02.typ

     $f in cal(Q)_(p - 1) (bb(R)^d)$
 ]

-#strong[Essential Boundary Conditions] Remember from @sub:essential-and-natural-boundary-conditions that essential
+#strong[Essential Boundary Conditions] Remember from @sub:boundary-conditions that essential
 boundary conditions are Dirichlet boundary conditions, i.e., $u = g$ on
 $partial Omega$, and can be solved with the offset function trick.
 This trick can also be used in FEM. \